richardpenman/ardrone/README.md

 # README #

 The goal of this project was to test building a simple autonomous drone, however my AR Drone broke before I got far enough...

-Be careful if you run this with the AR Drone because the movement tracking has not been debugged.
-Make sure to try outside in a wide open space.
+Be careful if you run this with the AR Drone because the movement tracking has not been debugged - make sure to try outside in a wide open space.

 ### Overview ###